SK-XR-Physics/gamified-XR-Biology/README.md

 # gamified-XR-Biology Introduction
-This is the project file of Module Biology along with the source code and assets.

-# How to install project file to merge with your project
+## Overview
+This repository contains the files for Biology Module:
+- Scripts and Source Codes
+- 3D Models
+- Prefab Objects

-# How to install project file using unity package
+## How to install project file using unity package